Why Use Natural Hair Dye?

-Henna – The most popular homemade dye is made from henna powder.
-A basic technique is to combine 1 cup body art quality henna powder with enough boiling water to make a paste, applying to the hair, covering with a cap and allowing the mixture to remain for 30 minutes to 3 hours.
-There are numerous techniques out there for using henna and I highly recommend that you research the subject thoroughly before trying it yourself.
+The most popular homemade dye is made from henna powder.
+A basic technique is to combine 1 cup body art quality henna powder with enough boiling water to make a paste, apply to the hair, cover with a cap, and allow the mixture to remain for 30 minutes to 3 hours.
+There are numerous techniques out there for using henna, and I highly recommend that you research the subject thoroughly before trying it yourself.
 See the video below for more information.

 Tips for Dying Hair With Natural Dyes

 Using natural hair dye is different that using chemical dyes.
 While the basics are similar, there are a few things you need to keep in mind when using natural materials.
 Follow these tips and you won't have any problem:

 - Don't use metal bowls or utensils to mix or apply natural hair dyes.

 - ALWAYS perform a strand test before dying your whole head.

 - Wear gloves when dying your hair, as these herbs will stain the skin.

 - If skin becomes stained, remove with acids such as lemon juice or apple cider vinegar, or use regular soap and water as soon as possible.